genepattern/RandomForest/docs/tutorial.md

 * Current GP Dockerfile uses outdated Scikit version.
 Currently working on Dockerfile that uses Scikit-learn v1.2 in order to address the following issues:
   * Module Scikit version outdated: min_impurity_split (parameter) outdated (not available in Scikit v1.2) but still up on module.
   * Module Scikit version outdated: log_loss (criterion argument) in Scikit v1.2 (stable) but not up on module.
-* Prediction on other user-input feature data
+* Further prediction on other user-input feature data using results
 * .txt file implementation for both feature and target data (other file types as well)
 * Handling the following miscellaneous input arguments: class_weight input of dictionary/list of; max_features input of int/float